-A majority of the directors and officers of the Company reside outside of Canada and it would therefore be difficult to effect service of process (service of legal proceedings) on such directors and officers.
+Certain directors and officers of the Company reside outside of the United States and Canada.
+Therefore it may be difficult to effect service of process (service of legal proceedings) on such directors and officers.

 Single property

 At this time, the Company has an interest in only one property, the King-king Property in the Philippines.